Cov-ComSec/Cov-ComSec.github.io/content/posts/2021_stack_smashing/index.md

     RWX:      Has RWX segments
 ```

+NX Stack is disabled, meaning the stack is executable.
 The fact the stack is executable means that shellcode can be entered onto the stack and then get executed, because ASLR is disabled, we can hard code the addresses needed when jumping to the start of our shellcode.

 Let's use GDB to collect all the values we need.
 First we should find the offset to the return pointer, knowing this will allow us to place our own address and the instruction pointer will return there when the function has finished executing.